Intensive Beginners Jewellery Short Course - $1350

 See some of the pieces of jewellery made by students in previous Intensive Beginner Jewellery Short Courses.

 No previous experience is necessary.
 All tools and materials (including sterling silver) are provided.
 Written instructions, gourmet lunch and morning/afternoon tea are included in your workshop fee.
 Due to the amount of silver needed, we do not make silver cuffs in this workshop, you are welcome to make a cuff from copper or brass.

 If you're interested in setting up a studio when you get home, the Premium Jewellery Tool Starter Kit contains the main tools you need.
 You can also add an Essential Soldering Kit, which will give you the pieces you need to start soldering.

 If you'd like to buy a workshop as a gift but you're not sure what date the recipient will be able to attend, you can purchase a Pod Jewellery Gift Certificate.
 This gives the recipient the flexibility to book into a workshop at a time that suits them.

 A $100 deposit is required to secure your place.
-The balance of $850 is payable at least week before the workshop.
+The balance of $1250 is payable at least week before the workshop.
 You can also pre-pay your balance in instalments via direct bank deposit.
 Please email Bec to arrange.
-You can pay the balance at any time, although a payment link will be emailed to you 1.5 weeks before the workshop.
+You can pay the balance at any time, although a payment link will be emailed to you approximately two weeks before the workshop.
 This workshop is limited to six students (three during Covid-19 restrictions).
 A minimum of two students must be enrolled for this workshop to run.